 Saturday, 21 Mar, 2.00pm – 4.00pm | Possibility Room, Level 5 | Speaker: Dr Imran bin Tajudeen

-Maps record both cultural and natural physical data to varying degrees and a comparative perspective across time can reveal useful information about changes to multiple aspects of the landscape.
-In this session, Dr Imran, an assistant professor at the National University of Singapore’s Department of Architecture, will discuss the use of old maps to uncover the lesser-known aspects of place histories in Singapore.
+Maps record both cultural and natural physical data to varying degrees, and a comparative perspective across time can reveal much useful information on changes to multiple aspects of the landscape.
+In this presentation, Dr Imran will discuss the use of old maps to uncover lesser known aspects of place histories in Singapore.

-Mapping Singapore in World War II: A Global Perspective
+Mapping Singapore in World War Two: a global perspective

 Saturday, 11 Apr, 2.00pm – 4.00pm | Possibility Room, Level 5 | Speaker: Mr Mok Ly Yng

 This presentation reviews the organisation of worldwide mapping efforts by the British and American mapping agencies during World War II, and Singapore’s military mapping as viewed from a

 global perspective.
 Selected military maps of Singapore which were in use or produced during WWII with significant points of interest reflected will be highlighted by Mr Mok Ly Yng.

 Saturday, 25 Apr, 2.00pm – 4.00pm | Possibility Room, Level 5 | Speaker: Associate Professor Victor R Savage

 Over the last 190 years of Singapore’s history, the city-state landscapes have undergone tremendous changes and transformations.
 This talk by Associate Professor Victor R Savage provides a glimpse of the Singapore landscapes of yesterday and today and its implications in the imageability and legibility of Singapore to residents and tourists alike.